MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-ring-deployment-group-policy-wsus-appendices.md

 ## Appendix A - Security Intelligence Updates

-Microsoft continually updates security intelligence in antimalware products to cover the latest threats and to constantly tweak detection logic, enhancing the ability of Microsoft Defender Antivirus and other Microsoft antimalware solutions to accurately identify threats.
+Microsoft continually updates security intelligence in antimalware products to cover the latest threats and to constantly tweak detection logic.
+The updates enhance the ability of Microsoft Defender Antivirus and other Microsoft antimalware solutions to accurately identify threats.
 This security intelligence works directly with cloud-based protection to deliver fast and powerful AI-enhanced, next-generation protection.

 ### References: